Join our Management Committee

 Desirable

-Having experience in broadcast, non-for-profit operation, arts administration, digital environments, cultural industries, law, programming, strategy, human resources management, mentoring, community building and engagement, events, community media, or advocacy.
+Having experience in broadcast, non-for-profit operation, anti-racism, restorative justice, arts administration, digital environments, cultural industries, law, programming, strategy, human resources management, mentoring, community building and engagement, events, community media, or advocacy.

 Commitment to Equity